kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

     ...
 ```

-- Try to be lenient in what you accept as a parameter.
+- Do try to be lenient in what you accept as a parameter.
 For example, typing a parameter as accepting `Sequence` over `List`, or `Mapping` over `Dict` gives more flexibility to the caller.
 - Do ensure that the type hint given supports the set of operations needed in the function body.

 ```python